Mariners trade Roenis Elias and Hunter Strickland to the Nationals for three pitching prospects

-ARLINGTON, Texas — In the hours before the 1 p.m.
-PDT deadline to complete all trades, the Mariners sent a pair of their more experienced relievers to the Washington Nationals — a team that somehow had a worse bullpen than Seattle.
+July 31-- Jul.
+31--ARLINGTON, Texas -- In the hours before the 1 p.m.
+PDT deadline to complete all trades, the Mariners sent a pair of their more experienced relievers to the Washington Nationals -- a team that somehow had a worse bullpen than Seattle.

-Sources confirmed right-hander Hunter Strickland, who started the season as the Mariners’ closer before getting injured, and lefty Roenis Elias, who has been serving as the closer the last few months, were shipped to the Nationals in exchange for three pitching prospects — left-handed pitcher Taylor Guilbeau, left-handed pitcher Aaron Fletcher and right-handed pitcher Elvis Alvarado.
+Right-hander Hunter Strickland, who started the season as the Mariners' closer before getting injured, and lefty Roenis Elias, who has been serving as the closer the last few months, were shipped to the Nationals in exchange for three pitching prospects -- left-handed pitcher Taylor Guilbeau, left-handed pitcher Aaron Fletcher and right-handed pitcher Elvis Alvarado.

+After what general manager Jerry Dipoto felt was a relatively boring lead-up in the days before trade deadline, business picked up as teams scoured the market for relievers that didn't have massive salary commitments or high prospects asks from teams.

+Here in the last 24 hours and especially in the last two hours leading up to the deadline, the activity got really heavy," he said.
+"There were multiple teams that checked in on our relief pitchers for the very first time."

 Per MLB Pipeline, Guilbeau was rated as the No. 15 prospect in the Nationals organization, and Fletcher was ranked No. 21.
 Baseball America had Guilbeau at No. 14 and Fletcher at No. 19.

+"He's 90-95 mph with an average fastball of 92 and has an above-average slider," Dipoto said.
+"He's got a little bit of a funk in his delivery.
+He was groomed as a starter out of the University of Houston and converted to a reliever.
+He performs.
+He throws strikes.
+He misses bats.
+We feel he can be a multi-inning reliever or be stretched back out as a starter.
+We'll talk about him as a potential Arizona Fall League candidate for us."

-Alvarado, 20, was actually a two-way player for part of his time in the Dominican Summer League.
-But he was converted to a full-time pitcher this season.
-He’s 2-2 with a 6.00 ERA in two starts and five relief appearances.
+Alvarado, 20, was converted from outfielder to pitcher midway through his second season in the Dominican Summer League.
+As a full-time pitcher this season, he's 2-2 with a 6.00 ERA in two starts and five relief appearances.
+He's still very raw.
+He'll report to the Arizona Rookie League team and finish out the season.

+"He has a fastball that touches up to 100 mph and averages around 94," Dipoto said.
+"He routinely hits 97s and 98s and it's still very much a work in progress.
+He spins a breaking a ball.
+He's been pitching for little over a year.
+He doesn't yet have command of his weapons.
+But the weapons are significant.
+We feel he's young enough and athletic enough for us to make a difference."

 The Nationals had one of their top pro scouts covering the Mariners the last few days.
 He was in Texas on Tuesday night watching Elias notch his 14th save of the season and also saw Strickland make his first outing since coming off the injured list on Sunday in Seattle.